-we receive thousands of submissions a year so it is impossible for us to answer letters of enquiry individually, but we are one of the few literary agencies which takes a lot of time over its unsolicited manuscripts and champions first time authors.
+we receive thousands of submissions a year so it is impossible for us to answer enquiries individually, but we are one of the few literary agencies which takes a lot of time over its unsolicited manuscripts and champions first time authors.
 If you would like to send us your book, please follow the guidelines below.

-We don’t represent poetry, short stories or dramatic works (this means film, television, radio or theatre).
+We don’t represent picture books, poetry or dramatic works (this means film, television, radio or theatre).
 However, if we want to work on a book with you, we will represent all rights, including dramatic, for that book.

-When submitting fiction, please post a hard copy of the first three chapters (or about 50 pages) and a synopsis.
+When submitting fiction, please email the first three chapters (or about 50 pages) and a synopsis.
 The synopsis shouldn’t be a blurb or a cover-style ‘teaser’, but a simplified explanation of the plot in one or two sides, listing the theme, setting and characters of your book, from the first to final chapter.

 Most non-fiction books are sold on proposal, so you don’t need to have written the book already.
 A thirty page proposal should include:

 For both fiction and non-fiction please also include a covering letter giving an account of the background of the book and an account of your career to date.
 If you have been referred to an agent by a trade or personal contact let us know in your letter.
 Do also say if you have been in correspondence with one of our agents before, and mention if your project has been seen or is being seen by any other agents or publishers.